Up-to-date Market Data - the AZ Germany Grid

 The data is based on the Bertelsmann Building File (BGD) with almost all of the 22.5 million inhabited buildings in Germany.
 In addition to the building data, this database also contains information about people and households.

-AZ German-Raster in Use: Example of Catchment Area and Penetration Analysis
+AZ Germany Grid in Use: Example of Catchment Area and Penetration Analysis

-Analyses with raster data from the AZ Germany-Raster can be carried out in any GIS tool.
-In the tutorial, you can see an example of a catchment area and penetration analysis using AZ Germany-Raster data in QGIS.
+Analyses with grid data from the AZ Germany Grid can be carried out in any GIS tool.
+In the tutorial, you can see an example of a catchment area and penetration analysis using AZ Germany Grid data in QGIS.

-Does the AZ Germany-Raster comply with data protection laws?
+Does the AZ Germany Grid comply with data protection laws?

 Yes.
 All the market data providers with whom we work are bound by data protection laws (national laws and of course the General Data Protection Regulation - GDPR).
 Market data providers must deliver their data in such a way that no conclusions can be drawn about individual persons.